m0rphism/bsti/README.md

 ## Syntax

 The following grammar describes the complete, concrete syntax supported by the interpreter.
-For readability, operator precedence and associativity is omitted.
+For readability, operator precedence, associativity and whitespace are omitted.

 ```
 Multiplicities